mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 ## Structure

-The first section of the Jacob Cycle encompasses [Genesis 25:19-34](https://biblia.com/bible/esv/genesis/25/19-34) and is divided into 4 sections.
+The first part of the Jacob Cycle encompasses
-[^1]
+[Genesis 25:19-34](https://biblia.com/bible/esv/genesis/25/19-34) and is divided into 4 sections.[^1]

 ### Sections